 Article and Resources

-I support the decisions you make for you and your baby regarding feeding, and I want to make sure that you have accurate information on breastfeeding and support to be successful.
-This article covers the basics you should know about breastfeeding and the foundational principles to make breastfeeding easier.
+I support the decisions you make for you and your baby regarding feeding, and I want to ensure that you have accurate information on breastfeeding and support to succeed.
+This article covers the basics of breastfeeding and the foundational principles to make breastfeeding easier.